rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_2.md

 q()
 ```

 R should have made two text files for you.
 (Feel free to open the script with less to see how these files were created.)
-Open the file titled all\_BFs. txt.
+Open the file titled `all_BFs. txt`.
 In this file, each row corresponds with a unique marker (SNP).
 The first three columns identify what SNP each row contains information for.
 The last five columns list the Bayes Factor of that marker for each of our five environmental variables.
 \
 \
 *What is the Bayes Factor of marker \#198 for SST Mean?
 Is this SNP under selection for this environmental variable?*